proprefenetre/julius/README.md

     -s, --shift <N>                 Encryption shift, default is 13
 ~~~

-By default, `caesar` can be used to decipher classified text using ROT13:
+By default, `julius` can be used to decipher classified text using ROT13:

 ~~~
-$ caesar -e ETTUBRUTE
+$ julius -e ETTUBRUTE
 > RGGHOEHGR
-$ caesar -e RGGHOEHGR
+$ julius -e RGGHOEHGR
 > ETTUBRUTE
 ~~~

-If you give it a file path, `caesar` will read its input from the file.
+If you give it a file path, `julius` will read its input from the file.
 You can
 specify your own secret shift using the `-s/--shift` option.
 The encrypted contents of the file
 will be written to stdout or to a file if one is specified using the `-o/--output` option.

 ~~~
-$ caesar -s 5 -e ITSJUSTARABBIT
+$ julius -s 5 -e ITSJUSTARABBIT
 > NGGNPXNGQNJA
-$ caesar -s 5 -d NGGNPXNGQNJA -o message.txt
+$ julius -s 5 -d NGGNPXNGQNJA -o message.txt
 $ cat message.txt
 ITSJUSTARABBIT
 $